jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

                 mvn jboss-as:deploy

-This will deploy `target/jboss-as-ejb-servlet` to the running instance of JBoss AS.
+This will deploy `target/jboss-as-ejb-security` to the running instance of JBoss AS.

 ## Testing the Quickstart

-The application will be running at the following URL <http://localhost:8080/jboss-as-ejb-servlet/SecuredServlet/>.
+The application will be running at the following URL <http://localhost:8080/jboss-as-ejb-security/CallSecuredEJBServlet/>.

 When you access the application, you should get a browser login challenge.

 After a successful login using admin/admin, the browser will display the following security info:

-                Successfully called Secured Servlet
+                Successfully called Secured EJB

                 Principal : admin
                 Remote User : admin
                 Authentication Type : BASIC

 Change the role in the quickstart /src/main/webapp/WEB-INF/classes/roles.properties files to 'gooduser1'.
 Rebuild the application using by typing the following command: